MMMZZZZ/Jellyfin-Migrator/README.md

 Every installation is different, therefore you need to adjust the paths in the script so that it matches your particular migration.
 This is the reason why you had get your new Jellyfin server already up and running; to make sure that you can figure out where all the files belong.
 Don't worry, you don't have to start from scratch.
 All the paths I had to adjust are still included in the script, so you'll know what to look for.

-This might seem complicated at first; I suggest you to check the [examples](#examples) below; they should clear things up!
+This might seem complicated at first; I suggest you to check the [examples](#examples) below.
+They walk you through the process step by step!

 * Open the python file in your preferred text editor (if you have none, I recommend [Notepad++](#installation).
 * The entire file is fairly well commented.
 Though the interesting stuff for you as a user is all at the beginning of the file.